vlad9976/K8s-on-VM-as-IaaS/4. Cluster Installation/README.md

 In log file of kubeadm init command (master-vm.log) there is already a join command to use to join worker node to cluster.</h4>

 <h2>kubeadm join requires a special token.
 It expires in 24 hours</h2>
-To generate new token use:
+To generate new token on master use:

 ```sh
 kubeadm token create --print-join-command